intuit/QuickBooks-V3-PHP-SDK/README.md

 $dataService = DataService::Configure("/Your/Path/To/sdk.config");
 ~~~

-For OAuth values under Development Keys, use the full URL "https://sandbox-quickbooks.api.intuit.com/" or keyword "development" as baseUrl<br>
+For Development Keys, use URL "https://sandbox-quickbooks.api.intuit.com/" or keyword "Development" as baseUrl<br>
-For OAuth values under Production Keys, use the full URL "https://quickbooks.api.intuit.com/" or keyword "production" as baseUrl.
+For Production Keys, use URL "https://quickbooks.api.intuit.com/" or keyword "Production" as baseUrl.

 Currently the default minor version for PHP SDK is set to 8.
 To set up the minor Version with a different value, use: